951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Caminito del Rey 3 hours

-Welcome pack and organisation of groups by language
+Welcome pack and group organisation by language

-Bus back 75 minutes
+Return bus: 75 minutes

 Meeting point with the guide.
 Leisure area

-Two stops back
+Two return stops

 C/ Heroe de Sostoa, 2 (Next to María Zambrano train station)